Skip to main content

 What is Geology?
 And Why Study it?

 Geology is the study of the Earth's physical structure, its processes, and its 4.5 billion year history.
-It includes things like the study of rocks and minerals, volcanology, plate tectonics, earthquakes, Paleontology, erosion, decomposition, and oceanography.
+It includes things like the study of rocks and minerals, volcanology, plate tectonics, earthquakes, paleontology, erosion, decomposition, and oceanography.

 Geology plays a pivotal role in many different career paths and there is a growing need for geoscientists.
 Geoscientists are working on solving some of the most critical problems of our time such as sustaining important resources like water, minerals, and energy; changes in our environment and climate, and predicting or preventing natural hazards like earthquakes, volcanic eruptions, and landslides.